zackarychapple/ngx-bootstrap/README.md

 ## Getting Started

-ngx-bootstrap contains all core (and not only) Bootstrap components powered by Angular.
-So you don't need to include original JS components, but we are using markup and CSS provided by Bootstrap.
+Powered by Angular, ngx-bootstrap contains all of the core Bootstrap components and some additional components created by our team.
+Using ngx-bootstrap removes reliance on the JS components provided by Bootstrap itself.
+We are using the base SCSS provided by Bootstrap.

 ## Supporting NGX-Bootstrap
 ngx-bootstrap is an Open Source (MIT Licensed) project, it's an independent project with ongoing development made possible thanks to the support of our awesome backers.